 - 8.2 The general order of business for an ordinary meeting of the council shall be:

 - 01 Opening meeting

 - 02 Acknowledgement of country

-- O3 Apologies and applications for leave of absence
+- 03 Apologies and applications for a leave of absence by councillors

 - 04 Confirmation of minutes

 - 05 Disclosures of interests

 - 06 [Adjournment for Public Forum]

+- 07 Notices of Rescission

-- 07 Mayoral minute(s)
+- 08 Mayoral minute(s)

+- 09 Reports of committees

-- 08 Reports to council items for determination
+- 10 Reports to council [including Delegates Reports]

-- 09 Items for Information

-- 10 Notice of Rescission Motions

 - 11 Notices of motions

 - 12 Questions with notice

-- 13 Reports of committees

-- 14 Delegates Reports

-- 15 Confidential matters
+- 13 Confidential matters

-- 16 Conclusion of the meeting
+- 14 Conclusion of the meeting

-- 8.3 The order of business as fixed under clause 8.2 may be altered for a particular meeting of the council if a procedural motion to that effect is passed at that meeting.
-Such a procedural motion can be moved without notice.
+- 8.3 The order of business as fixed under clause 8.2 may be altered for a particular meeting of the council if a motion to that effect is passed at that meeting.
+Such a motion can be moved without notice.

+- 8.4 Despite clauses 10.20-10.30, only the mover of a motion referred to in clause 8.3 may speak to the motion before it is put.